Michael Strogoff

 Michael Strogoff: The Courier of the Czar (Michel Strogoff) is a novel written by Jules Verne in 1876.
-Critic Leonard S. Davidow, considers it one of Verne's best books.
-Davidow wrote, "Jules Verne has written no better book than this, in fact it is deservedly ranked as one of the most thrilling tales ever written."
 Unlike some of Verne's other novels, it is not science fiction, but its plot device is a scientific phenomenon (Leidenfrost effect).

-The book was later adapted to a play, by Verne himself and Adolphe d'Ennery.
-Incidental music to the play was written by Alexandre Artus in 1880 and by Franz von Suppé in 1893.
-The book has been adapted several times for films, television and cartoon series.
+The book was adapted into a play in 1880 by Verne himself and Adolphe d'Ennery.
+The book has been adapted several times into films, television shows and cartoon series.

+Critic Leonard S. Davidow wrote, "Jules Verne has written no better book than this, in fact it is deservedly ranked as one of the most thrilling tales ever written."